Delta-function-potential junctions with quasiparticles occupying tilted bands with quadratic-in-momentum dispersion: Summary and outlook

 \section{Summary and outlook}

 In this paper, we have elucidated the transmission characteristics of quasiparticles for generic tilted QBCPs, while travelling across a delta-function potential barrier/well.
-Compared to nodal-point semimetals harbouring linear-in-momentum band-crossings, the novelty of a parabolic spectrum is reflected by the necessity to include solutions comprising evanescent waves.
-The existence of these imaginary-wavevector solutions give rise to bound states appearing as pairs of $\pm |E_b|$.
+Compared to nodal-point semimetals harbouring linear-in-momentum band-crossings, the novelty of a parabolic spectrum is reflected by the necessity to include evanescent waves, while constructing the wavefunctions in a piecewise manner.
+The existence of these imaginary-wavevector solutions gives rise to bound states appearing as pairs of $\pm |E_b|$.
 We would like to emphasize that such exponentially-decaying solutions do not appear for the case of linear-in-momentum dispersive spectra, for example, which appear in Dirac cones of graphene \cite{geim, allain}, pseudospin-$1$ (or triple-point) semimetals \cite{fang, zhu, ips3by2}, Rarita-Schwinger-Weyl semimetals \cite{ips3by2}, and Weyl semimetals \cite{mansoor, deng2020, ips-aritra, ips-jns}.
-A nonzero tilt makes the situation even richer, with the tilt-anisotropy being reflected in anisotropies in the transmission coefficients as well as the distribution of the bound states with respect to the values of the $k_y$-momentum.
-Twofold-degeneracy of the eigenvalues of the Hamiltonian in 3d QBCP result in the bound-state energies being doubly-degenerate as well.
-Analogous systems with nonlinear momentum dependence include semi-Dirac semimetals \cite{banerjee, ips-abs-semid} and multi-Weyl semimetals \cite{deng2020, ips-aritra, ips-jns}.
+A nonzero tilt makes the situation even richer, with the tilt-anisotropy being reflected in anisotropies of the transmission coefficients, as well as the distribution of the bound states with respect to the values of the $k_y$-momentum.
+The twofold-degeneracy of the eigenvalues of the Hamiltonian in 3D QBCP results in the bound-state energies being doubly-degenerate as well.
+Analogous systems with nonlinear-in-momentum dependence include semi-Dirac semimetals \cite{banerjee, ips-abs-semid} and multi-Weyl semimetals \cite{deng2020, ips-aritra, ips-jns}.

-In the future, it will be worthwhile to investigate the nature of Andreev bound states and their contributed currents in Josephson junctions constructed out of the 2d and 3d QBCPs.
-This will be in the same spirit as has been for materials such as graphene, Weyl/multi-Weyl semimetals, semi-Dirac semimetals, pseudospin-1 semimetals, and Rarita-Schwinger-Weyl semimetals \cite{krish-moitri, debabrata-krish, ips-abs-semid, ips_jj_rsw, ips-jj-spin1}.
+In the future, it will be worthwhile to investigate the nature of Andreev bound states, and their contributed currents in Josephson junctions, constructed out of the 2D and 3D QBCPs.
+This will be in the same spirit as has been studied for materials such as graphene, Weyl/multi-Weyl semimetals, semi-Dirac semimetals, pseudospin-1 semimetals, and Rarita-Schwinger-Weyl semimetals \cite{krish-moitri, debabrata-krish, ips-abs-semid, ips_jj_rsw, ips-jj-spin1}.
 However, the calculations will be significantly more challenging because of the proliferation of the number of undetermined coefficients, caused by the overarching presence of the evanescent waves.